maxschridde1494/ra-data-graphql-advanced/README.md

 ## Expected GraphQL Schema

-The `ra-data-graphql-advanced` function works against GraphQL servers that respect a certain GraphQL grammar.
+The `@moonlight-labs/ra-data-graphql-advanced` function works against GraphQL servers that respect a certain GraphQL grammar.
 For instance, to handle all the actions on a `Post` resource, the GraphQL endpoint should support the following schema:

 ```gql
 type Query {